Attendance at Chesterton

 Please note: Parents whose children have unauthorised absences may be subject to a Penalty Notice and/or prosecution. (£60 fine per pupil, per parent/carer, rising to £120 if not paid within 28 days,)

 The Headteacher, Attendance Officer and the Education Welfare Officer review attendance regularly so that children whose attendance is below the expected level are identified.
 The parents / carers of these children will be contacted by the school or Education Welfare Officer.

 The school day starts at: 08.30am

 If you are late please go to the school office reception so that your child can be marked as present.
-If you are more than 10 minutes late, the reason will be recorded, and this will be monitored by the Head Teacher and Education Welfare Officer.
+The reason for lateness will be recorded, and this will be monitored by the Head Teacher and Education Welfare Officer.
 Arriving on time is important.
 However, never stay away because you are late – it is always better to come to school.

 Promoting Attendance at Chesterton

 At Chesterton Primary, we share class attendance figures in our Monday assemblies.
 If a class achieve 100% attendance for the previous week, they get to roll the dice!
 When they roll the dice, they move their game piece around the Attendanceopoly board and win a prize!